-“Medication Safety” has been chosen as the theme of World Patient Safety Day 2022 and this global campaign looks to involve all the stakeholders to prioritize and take early action in eliminating risky medical practices.
-Due to the onset of the recent global pandemic, this year’s World Patient Safety Day will have a special emphasis on Covid-19 and its repercussions that disrupted medical services across the world.
+“Engaging Patients for Patients Safety” has been chosen as the theme of World Patient Safety Day 2023 and this global campaign looks to involve all the stakeholders to prioritize and take early action in eliminating risky medical practices through active participation of the patients.
+Due to the onset of the recent global pandemic, this year’s World Patient Safety Day will have a special emphasis on COVID-19 and its repercussions that disrupted medical services across the world.
 Patient-centric healthcare is one of the foremost objectives of WHO’s goal of achieving universal health coverage which is why, this year, we will see several landmark activities and events conducted worldwide.

 Understanding Patient Safety

 For a patient to be truly safe, all possible elements enhancing the risk of injury or further harm during healthcare must be at the ‘acceptable minimum levels’.
-The acceptable minimum level here refers to the condition where factors like the treatment given, knowledge of medication and resources available outweigh the risk on non- treatment or other forms of treatment.
-It is a widely known fact that there are some inherent risks in every form of treatment and whether it is a primary health care center or a super speciality hospital, every treatment comes with certain conditions and complications.
-And the overall goal of World Patient Safety Day is to cut down this risk factor by a certain degree.
+The acceptable minimum level here refers to the condition where factors like the treatment given, knowledge of medication and resources available outweigh the risk of non-treatment or other forms of treatment.
+It is a widely known fact that there are some inherent risks in every form of treatment and whether it is a primary health care center or a multi super speciality hospital, every treatment comes with certain conditions and complications.
+The overall goal of World Patient Safety Day is to cut down this risk factor by a certain degree.

 Significance of World Patient Safety Day